-For over 25 years, Dan Veto’s pioneering research and consulting have influenced leading organizations across diverse industries, as well as countless retirement professionals and their clients.
+Dan Veto for more than 25 years has undertaken pioneering research and consulting that has influenced leading organizations across diverse industries, as well as countless retirement professionals and their clients.
 His work illuminates the exciting promise and critical new financial and lifestyle responsibilities associated with longevity and the new retirement.

 Over the past decade, Dan has been instrumental in developing and implementing Age Wave’s innovative, research-based professional and consumer learning programs.
 He specializes in educating financial advisors, clients, and other constituent groups on the unique priorities, needs, and challenges of longevity.

 Dan is a highly sought-after keynote speaker on the changing nature of life after 50, particularly regarding the boomer generation’s unprecedented relationship to retirement.
 His dynamic presentation style consistently receives high praise, and his unparalleled insight into the real-life challenges and triumphs of aging and retirement is frequently featured in the media, including the New York Times, BusinessWeek, SmartMoney, and Financial Planning Magazine.